-Overall, Canidae Indoor Formula With Fresh Tuna is a below average cat food, earning 5 out of a possible 10 paws based on its nutritional analysis and ingredient list.
+Overall, Canidae Indoor Formula With Fresh Tuna is an average cat food, earning 6 out of a possible 10 paws based on its nutritional analysis and ingredient list.

 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.

 Canidae Indoor Formula With Fresh Tuna includes the following:

 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Canidae Indoor Formula With Fresh Tuna's most plentiful ingredient listed is tuna, which is considered a quality protein source.
 It also contains salmon meal and menhaden fish meal as additional quality protein sources.

 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.